 - 1. Log into the VM where your LogRhythm instance is installed - 2.
 Open up your LogRhythm Console Within the LogRhythm Console - 3.
 Go to the Deployment Manager tab and then click on Third Party Applications - 4.
 Select the Third Party Application tab - 5.
 Right click the page and select "New" to create a new app - 6.
 Click Generate Token to generate a new JWT (token) to use for authentication - 7.
 Copy the JWT down somewhere to use with the ThreatQ integration

 Installing Python2

-If Python 2.7.12 or newer has not been installed on the Platform Manager, follow the instructions below to install Python 2.7.12 or newer.
+If using the Python 2 version of the integration and Python 2.7.12 or newer has not been installed on the Platform Manager, follow the instructions below to install Python 2.7.12 or newer.